wombatlabs/mcp-omnisearch/README.md

 A Model Context Protocol (MCP) server that provides unified access to multiple search providers and AI tools.
-This server combines the capabilities of Tavily, Perplexity, Kagi, Jina AI, Brave, and Firecrawl to offer comprehensive search, AI responses, content processing, and enhancement features through a single interface.
+This server combines the capabilities of Tavily, Perplexity, Kagi, Jina AI, Brave, Exa AI, and Firecrawl to offer comprehensive search, AI responses, content processing, and enhancement features through a single interface.